 Set Their Financial Foundation Early in Life

-Instead of saving all of our money for later in life, our goal will be to do everything we can to ensure they are set up for a successful life.
-This will include sending them to good schools as children and young adults, paying for their college, and providing money to start their lives.
+Instead of saving all of our money for later in life, our goal is to do everything we can to ensure they are set up for success.
+For example, sending them to good schools as children and young adults, paying for college, and providing money to start their lives.
 This may involve a down payment on a first home or seed money to start a business.
-It may also involve helping with other life events such as a wedding.
+It may also include helping with other life events such as a wedding.

-My view is if they aren’t able to make it in life with that kind of head start, then the promise of more money later in life will likely do more harm than good.
-At some point, they have to go out and make it on their own.
-And if they can’t make it on their own in their 20s without any consumer debt, a college education, and a downpayment on a first home then there are deeper issues there.
+If they cannot make it with that kind of head start, the promise of more money will likely do more harm than good later in life.
+At some point, they have to go out and make it independently.
+And if they can’t make it on their own in their 20s without any consumer debt, a college education, and a downpayment on a first home, then there are deeper issues.

-As parents, we all think that we are doing what’s best in raising our kids.
-At the same time, they are their own people, and sometimes things don’t always turn out the way we hope.
-I hope all of the conversations we’re already having with them about money and financial literacy pay off.
-I plan to share with my children all of the keys to building wealth.
+As parents, we all think we are doing what’s best to raise our kids.
+At the same time, they are their people, and sometimes things don’t always turn out how we hope.
+I hope all the conversations we’ve already had with them about money and financial literacy pay off.
+I plan to share the keys to building wealth with my children.
 They will have the roadmap and the tools to have very successful lives, and it will be in their hands to take action.

 Other Considerations for Not Leaving an Inheritance

 Another reason for never promising an inheritance is the unknown healthcare costs later in life.
 Assisted living facilities and nursing homes are costly.
 I don’t want a conflict of interest between money and getting the best care for my wife or me.

 Maybe that sounds selfish, but there are situations where kids are challenged to decide between giving their parents the best care and not burning through all of their future inheritance.
 Sadly, we have to think about things like this, but money can influence decisions, even for those with great relationships with their parents.

 Money Can Tear Families Apart